AaltoAsia/O-MI-Authentication/README.md

 -------

 1. Setup authentication settings in `omi_security/omi_security/settings.py`
+2. JWT token expiry is configurable in `omi_security/security_node/views.py`
-2. Install O-MI Node compiled from `feature_authapiv2` branch in O-MI Node (It will be released in near-future release)
+3. Install O-MI Node compiled from `feature_authapiv2` branch in O-MI Node (It will be released in near-future release)
-2. In O-MI Node `/etc/o-mi-node/application.conf`, set `omi-service.authAPI.v2.authentication-url` and set parameters objects as below:
+4. In O-MI Node `/etc/o-mi-node/application.conf`, set `omi-service.authAPI.v2.authentication-url` and set parameters objects as below:

 ```
 # This example is at root level, outside of any objects